+Students with a major field in American History and with a thesis topic that does not require use of a foreign language may substitute quantitative methods for the language requirements.
+The quantitative methods option will be fulfilled by successful completion with a grade of at least “B” in one of the following courses:

+ANG 5486 Quantitative Methods in Anthropology 3

+EDF 6407 Statistical Analysis in Educational Research 4

+POS 6736 Political Research Methods 3

+MAT 5932 Selected Topics 3

 Comprehensive Exam

-After admission to the Ph.D. program, the student must complete 40 hours (minimum) of coursework before taking written and oral comprehensive examinations in the applicable major and minor fields.

-If a student has satisfactorily completed the “Analysis” requirement at the MA level that is before admission to candidacy the student is eligible to take the comprehensive examination after a minimum of 36 hours of coursework.
+Before taking comprehensive exams, student must have completed a majority of their coursework.

-These exams will be conducted by the student’s Supervisory Committee.
+Exams will be conducted by the student’s Supervisory Committee.
 The oral exams shall be taken within one week after the written exams have been completed.
 Exams may be retaken once if necessary.

 Dissertation Proposal

 Students must complete an oral dissertation defense with the members of the dissertation committee.
 Dissertation committees must be composed of a minimum of four faculty members, one of whom may be drawn from an academic institution other than USF.
-Faculty from fields other than History may serve on dissertation committees upon approval of the student’s faculty advisor.
+Faculty from fields other than History may serve on dissertation committees upon approval of theGraduate Program Director.

 Dissertation Writing Hours 18 hours